VSablin/assignment_week4/README.md

 ## TO DO

-You should just download the repo and put the data folder and the script in the same directory.
+You should just download the repo and put the (uncompressed) data folder and the script in the same directory.

 ## SCRIPT